Technical glossary

 Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Cronos PoS Chain is on-chain and revolves around stakeholder voting.
+The governance system in Cronos POS Chain is on-chain and revolves around stakeholder voting.

 H